realeyes-media/demo-encoder/README.md

 * $ npm install -g bower
 * $ npm install
 * Update /server/config/aws-config.json.template with your aws access key and secret key for S3 uploading.
 Then rename the file to aws-config.json
+* Update the *bucketName* value in /server/config/configuration.json with your s3 bucket name

 ### How do I run the app? ###